 Full energy data as a computer-readable file, including:

 Raw meter readings: from date and to date, in energy-unit value, energy usage charges ($), demand quantities and demand charges ($); energy sources must be consolidated to a set of 12 monthly periods common for all energy sources.
+May also include bulk-delivered fuel information, including units delivered and associated costs.

 Dataset must cover all forms of purchased energy and energy produced on-site that are part of the baseline.
 Where applicable this will include aggregated tenant data or an approximation of tenant energy use, as well as descriptions of the metering and submetering of energy in the building, and how energy costs are paid by building occupants.